walls-of-doom/walls-of-doom/README.md

 We only need to keep track of the five best scores.
 Therefore, insertion sort is a good enough algorithm for our requirements.

+**random.h**

+We are using the **[xoroshiro+](http://xoroshiro.di.unimi.it/)** algorithm to efficiently generate pseudo-random numbers with big period.

+The convenience function that returns an integer in the specified range uses repeated random numbers modulo the next power of two to prevent the modulo bias that comes with more naive approaches.

 License
 -------